The standard is based on Elastic Common Schema (ECS), with all deviations and clarifications noted below.

 Overall, we are committed to our ECS mappings being predictable, and we intend to live with the standard as it is in most places.

 We have built and released a bunch of parsers that normalize incoming events to ECS, so we have gathered some experience now, and we want a stable foundation for NG-SIEM to work off of, so we are making the update now, before NG-SIEM takes off.
+The main concerns that we want the standard to support going forward are (in no particular order):

 This primarily means: